captn-io/captn/docs/03-Configuration.md

 ```

 **Meaning:**
-- Major updates only if minor, patch, and build versions also exist
+- Major updates only if minor, patch, **or** build versions also exist
 - Minor updates only if patch version also exists

 ### `lagPolicy`